Hog deaths, manure flooding from Florence seen surpassing 2016 hurricane

-CHICAGO, Sept 18 (Reuters) - More than 2,800 hogs on farms in North Carolina are estimated to have died in flooding from Hurricane Florence, exceeding the number killed in the state’s last major hurricane two years ago, the state’s agriculture commissioner said on Tuesday.
+CHICAGO (Reuters) - North Carolina estimated on Tuesday that 3.4 million poultry birds and 5,500 hogs died in Hurricane Florence, exceeding the number killed in the state’s last major hurricane two years ago.

+The North Carolina Department of Agriculture and Consumer Services projected the animal death toll after emergency workers and veterinarians spent days in the field assessing losses at farms following the storm.

-“I’m just assuming, based on the depth of the water that we had in North Carolina and the amount of rainfall, that we probably will exceed what we had in Matthew,” Commissioner Steve Troxler said in an interview after flying over flooded areas.
+“I’m just assuming, based on the depth of the water that we had in North Carolina and the amount of rainfall, that we probably will exceed what we had in [Hurricane] Matthew,” Agriculture Commissioner Steve Troxler said in an interview, referring to hog losses.
+He spoke on Tuesday after flying over flooded areas, before the department issued its estimates.

-North Carolina has 8.9 million swine, representing 12 percent of the U.S. herd, according to the U.S. Agriculture Department.
+North Carolina has 8.9 million swine, representing 12 percent of the U.S. herd, according to the U.S. Agriculture Department (USDA).
 Raised in barns, they can become trapped and drown in floods.

+Last year, North Carolina farmers also raised 830.8 million chickens for meat, 9 percent of the U.S. flock, and 32.5 million turkeys, or 13 percent of the U.S. total, according to the USDA.

-Poultry losses will also likely exceed the 1.8 million birds that died from Hurricane Matthew, Troxler said.
+Troxler said 2,800 hogs and 1.8 million birds died from Hurricane Matthew.

-“There are going to be some pretty good losses on the poultry side judging from the flooded houses that we saw,” he said.
+“There are going to be some pretty good losses on the poultry side judging from the flooded houses that we saw,” Troxler said.

 North Carolina is the country’s No. 2 swine-producing state, its leading producer of tobacco and a major poultry producer, making agriculture its principle industry, valued at $87 billion.